Towards Understanding Gradient Flow Dynamics of Homogeneous Neural Networks Beyond the Origin: Conclusion and Future Directions

 This paper studied the gradient flow dynamics of homogeneous neural networks which are trained with small initialization.
 We showed that for all sufficiently small initializations, the gradient flow escapes along the same path as the gradient flow with small initial weights and initial direction along a KKT point of the NCF.
 Next, we studied the gradient flow dynamics of feed-forward homogeneous neural networks and showed that the sparsity structure that emerges among the weights before escaping the origin is preserved post-escape.

-The current paper describes a segment of the gradient flow dynamics beyond the origin, specifically up to the first saddle point encountered by gradient flow after escaping the origin.
-Understanding the dynamics of gradient flow beyond that saddle point is an important direction for future research.
+Our work describes a segment of the gradient flow dynamics beyond the origin, specifically up to the first saddle point encountered by gradient flow after escaping the origin.
+Understanding gradient flow dynamics beyond that saddle point is an important direction for future research; \Cref{sec:bey_saddle} provides some observations in this regard.
 Also, our results hold for neural networks with locally Lipschitz gradient, which excludes ReLU neural networks.
 Extending our results for such neural networks would be a valuable next step. \acks{The authors graciously acknowledge resource support from the Minnesota Supercomputing Institute (MSI), and financial support in the form of gift funding from InterDigital.}\\